More, Earlier, Better Conversations

-- Training for clinicians on how to use the SIC guide in clinical practice
+- Using the SIC Guide in clinical practice

-- Training for clinicians interested to become certified facilitators for SIC workshops
+- Becoming a certified facilitator for SIC workshops

-If you are interested in any of the SIC training that we offer, please contact us at firstname.lastname@example.org.
+If you are interested in any of the SIC training, please contact firstname.lastname@example.org.

 Access to SIC Workshop Materials

-With each level of training you complete, you will be eligible to access the materials that will support you as a trained clinician, Certified Facilitator, or Master Trainer.
-We will give Certified Facilitator and Master Trainer access to the relevant materials after they submit a Letter of Agreement.
+With each level of training completed, you get access to materials that will support you as a trained clinician, certified facilitator, or master trainer.
+Certified facilitators and master trainers gain access to relevant material after submitting a letter of agreement.

 Access to SIC Community of Practice Forum